Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 to work as the dependent variable is problematic because cycling to work is not an either/or decision but something that can vary widely, from every day to a few times per month (Stinson and Bhat, 2004).
-Such subtleties are simply not collected in the Census: there is a tradeoff between geographic resolution and coverage from census data and depth and insight from individual-level surveys.
+Such subtleties are simply not collected in the Census: there is a trade-off between geographic resolution and coverage from census data and depth and insight from individual-level surveys.
-The paper therefore advocates further studies that seek to integrate detailed survey datasets with information from the Census, for example by comparing correlations between Census and invidual level variables (Goodman, 2013) or more complex techniques such as spatial microsimulation (Lovelace et al. 2014).
+The paper therefore advocates further studies that seek to integrate detailed survey datasets with information from the Census, for example by comparing correlations between Census and individual level variables (Goodman, 2013) or more complex techniques such as spatial microsimulation (Lovelace et al.,2014).

 It is clear that more research is needed in the rapidly evolving global debate about how best to promote cycling.
 Returning to the mounting evidence to society